 Over the past 50 years there have been huge changes in the way real estate professionals transact business.
 Think about it!
 We've got lock boxes and talking signs, websites and the MLS, Facebook, email and blogs, mobile phones and tons of technology that didn't exist a few decades ago.
 Every bit of it has made real estate easier and less costly to sell.
 But what has happened to commission pricing?
 Nothing.
 Traditional realtors charge home sellers exactly as they did 50 years ago: 6% (or 7% or 5% or any other %).
 It makes no sense.

-It made no sense 10 years ago when I made the decision to become a GreatNest broker, and stopped charging consumers like everyone else.
-At The Vincent Group and GreatNest, we charge a Low Set Fee for our service and consumers save thousands of dollars over what they'd likely pay an ordinary Realtor.
+It made no sense 15 years ago when I made the decision to start GreatNest, and stopped charging consumers like everyone else.
+At GreatNest, we charge a Low Set Fee for our service and consumers save thousands of dollars over what they'd likely pay an ordinary Realtor.
 It’s logical and fair; and it’s like a breath of fresh air in a stuffy room.

-Nobody has a problem with the service we offer because it is at least as comprehensive and complete as what our competitors offer (and in some ways it is far superior).
+Nobody has a problem with the service we offer because it is every bit as comprehensive and complete as what our competitors offer (and in some ways it is far superior).
 We don't cut service.
 We just charge differently and we charge less.
 At GreatNest, the fee you pay is a bargain for the service you receive.